On the last track, we discussed how stress affects those with

 have been sleeping for about 14 hours a day."
 As you can see, there

-significant difference between the chose of drugs for a manic and a
+significant difference between the choice of drugs for a manic and a

 In addition to alcohol and drug abuse, as you know a third type of addiction